Open Innovation Hub for Expanding Humanosphere and the Domain of Human Activity through Solar System Frontier Development

-5. Study on Basic Performance of Smart Unmanned Aerial Vehicle
+5. Study on Basic Performance of Unmanned Aerial Vehicle

-A study on a compact multi-rotor mechanism with high efficiency*Hisashi Sugiura (Yanmar Co., Ltd.) with project members from Osaka Prefecture University and Osaka University*
+A study on a compact multi-rotor mechanism with high efficiencyHisashi Sugiura (Yanmar Co., Ltd.) with project members from Osaka Prefecture University, Osaka University and Nagoya University

 6. Unmanned construction techniques of lunar habitable structure